 The good folks at Callaway sure are smart, but they’re not quite as smart as the computers they’ve been using to build their clubs.
 The AI can learn quickly and efficiently, which has ultimately allowed Callaway to adopt some unconventional ‘Mavrik’ thinking.

 The result is a club face that has been fully optimized for speed.
 Coupled with the improved aerodynamics of the Mavrik golf club driver, this is a club that’s capable of some serious distance.

-Better yet, Callaway has made no sacrifices in the forgiveness department of the Mavrik.
+Callaway Maverik driver forgiveness makes no sacrifices with its entire Mavrik club line.
 It’s been proven to be significantly more accurate than the Epic Flash across the entire face, despite the club having a lower MOI.
 This is because, again, the AI allowed designers to take unconventional approaches to determine spin rates and weight distribution.

 Something else that the AI was tasked with improving was the club acoustics.
 Somehow, engineers instructed it to dial the club down to ‘pleasing’ sound frequencies.
 The mind boggles, but one thing’s for sure: this is a great-sounding driver.